صور الصفحة

 [ocr errors]

 be his bride.
-The Emperor's resolution being fully known in this particular, Pulcheria dispatched persons of judgment into all parts of the world, in quest of beauty: and Paulinus, a young favourite courtier (who had been educated in the palace with Theodosius) studied likewise to gratify his master's inclinations, and made addresses every where amongst the ladies, to find out a matchless maid.
+The Emperor's resolution being fully known in this particular, Pulcheria dispatched persons of judgment into all parts of the world, in quest of beauty: and Paulinus, a young favourite courtier (who had been educated in the palace with Theodosius) studied likewise to gratify his master's inclinations, and made addresses every where amongst the ladies,

-About this time it came to pass, that Athenais (a Greek virgin, of exquisite make and feature, and extraordinary learning) came to Constantinople upon the following occasion.
+About this time it came to pass, that Athenais (a, Greek virgin, of exquisite make and feature, and extraordinary learning) came to Constantinople upon the following occasion.
 Her father, who was a very learned man, had inserted the subsequent clause in his will: "I give to my dearly beloved daughter only one hundred pieces of money; because her beauty, and her erudition, in which she excels her whole sex, will be a sufficient portion to her."
 When the will came to be opened, upon the father's decease, and Athenais saw she was in express words cut off from her full share of the inheritance; she applied herself for redress to her two brothers, who were made co-heirs.
 She hung upon their knees, beseeching them that they would not insist upon the inequality of the will, but suffer her to come in for a third part of the father's estate; since they knew she did

 not deserve to be disinherited, by the least for feiture in her duty towards him.
 Nevertheless, her brothers were inexorable: they not only slighted the petition of their sister; but, in their anger, turned her out of her father's house.

 Hereupon, Athenais fled to her aunt by the mother's side; who not only entertained her, as her ward; but gave her protection, as a virgin.
-This lady conducted her to her father's sister; and both the aunts agreeing to undertake the cause of their fair niece, they commenced a suit against her brothers, They acquainted the most religious Princess Pulcheria of the severe usage she had met with from her own brothers, and at the same time took an opportunity to commend Athenais for her eloquence.
+This lady conducted her to her father's sister; and both the aunts agreeing to undertake the cause of their fair niece, they commenced a suit against her brothers, They acquainted the most religious Princess Pulcheria of the severe usage she had met with from her own brothers, and at the same time took an opportunity to com mend Athenais for her eloquence.

 When Pulcheria found she was a damsel of extraordinary beauty, learning, and eloquence; she asked her relations whether she was a virgin?
 The Princess being thoroughly informed of the great care the father of Athenais had taken of her chastity, and how she had been trained up by him in a long and regular institution of philosophy; orders were given, she should be entertained in the palace amongst the ladies whom Pulcheria had assembled; and her aunts were dismissed with an assurance that their petitions should be granted.
 When the